Publishing Your First Map¶

 These settings will soon be loaded in Mappin for our default published map extent.

-- Now Save the QGIS project.
+- Now Save the QGIS project as an uncompressed (.qgs) project:

 Uploading the QGIS Project and Configuring Mappin¶